-The funding date is the day on which contributions into the Decommissioning complete decommissioning" on the schedule approved by the NDFC.
-RSA 162-F:14, V.

-Trust may end because the NDFC believes "the fund shall have sufficient monies to finds no reason to adjust the date at this time.
+- The funding date is the day on which contributions into the Decommissioning - 13 Trust may end because the NDFC believes "the fund shall have sufficient monies to - complete decommissioning" on the schedule approved by the NDFC.
+RSA 162-F:14, - 15 V. In NDFC Docket 2007-1 the Committee established 2030 as the funding date for - 16 Seabrook Station.
+No party requested any change to the funding date, and the - 17 Committee finds no reason to adjust the date at this time.

-In NDFC Docket 2007-1, the Committee established 2030 as the funding date for

-Seabrook Station.
-No party requested any change to the funding date, and the Committee